Day Trip vs. Liveaboard in the Similan Islands: Which One’s for You?

 🕕 What to Expect

 You’ll get an early start.
 Most boats leave Thap Lamu Pier around 7:00 AM.
-After about 1.5–2 hours by speedboat, you’ll be surrounded by that unreal blue water you’ve seen in every travel brochure.
+After about 1.5 to 2 hours by speedboat, you’ll be surrounded by that unreal blue water you’ve seen in every travel brochure.

 Most day trips include two or three dives, lunch on board, and plenty of time to soak up the views (or nap in the sun between dives).
 By late afternoon, you’ll be back in Khao Lak with a cold drink in hand.